Pedro Neto: Chelsea

 On 11 August 2024, Neto moved to Chelsea on a seven-year contract; the deal was reported to be worth £51.3 million with £2.6 million in potential bonuses.
 His first competitive appearance took place seven days later, as a substitute in a 2–0 league home loss against Manchester City.
 He scored his first goal on 24 September, in the 5–0 victory over League Two side Barrow in the third round of the EFL Cup; he finished his debut campaign with nine from 51 games, including one in seven matches in a victorious run in the UEFA Conference League and three in the FIFA Club World Cup that was also won.

+Neto scored his first senior hat-trick on 13 February 2026, in a 4–0 win at Hull City that saw Chelsea advance to the FA Cup fifth round.
+On 1 March, he was sent off for two yellow cards after tackling Gabriel Martinelli in the 70th minute of the 2–1 away loss against Arsenal in a London derby.